adelbibi/Target-Response-Adaptation-for-Correlation-Filter-Tracking/ReadMe.txt

 It is free for research use.
 If you find it useful, please acknowledge the paper above with a reference.

 **************************************************

-To run over 1 single video:

-1- Open ('run_tracker.m').
-2- Change line 49 video = 'choose'.
-3- Dump any video of OTB100/OTB50 into the the directory (videos).
-4- Run the tracker.

-The annotation files and the attributes for all the videos of OTB100 are avilable in the directory (anno).

-To run over the complete dataset:

-1- Open ('run_tracker.m').
-2- Change line line 49 video = 'all'.
-3- Dump all the OTB100 or OTB50 videos into the the directory (videos).
-4- Run the tracker.
-5- The detailed results will be stored in (results) directory.
-(Make sure to create a directory named results in the current path)

 The code is also completey integratable with the OTB100 and OTB50 evaulation benchmarks.
 To do so:

-1- Move the complete traker directory to the (Trackers directory in the OTB evulation code).
+1- Move the complete traker directory to the "Trackers" directory in the OTB evulation code.
-The function is called (configTrackers.m) in the OTB evaulation code.
-It can be found here:
+Locate the function "configTrackers.m" in the OTB100 evaulation code.
+To install the OTB100 benchmark:
 [1] http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html
 [2] https://sites.google.com/site/trackerbenchmark/benchmarks/v10

 2- Add the following line to the list of trackers to be evualted over: struct('name','SAMF_AT','namePaper','SAMF_AT')
-Note: The code that will be run through the evaulation through (run_SAMF_AT.m).
+Note: The code that will be run through the evaulation by running the function "run_SAMF_AT.m".
-It's the same exact code with the same parameters but has been changed to the standard OTB format.

 **************************************************